 That kind of development cannot be fully achieved in four years, but why limit your growth even more by rushing through college?
 The time spent in school shouldn’t be minimized just to get through courses with the least amount of thought and effort possible.
 Whatever coding language you learn in class might become obsolete in five years, but your ability to reason through problems and adapt to changes in technology will remain—and will be applicable to your job as a manager, programmer, or CEO.
 These are the things that matter and keep you true to yourself, and they can’t be learned overnight.
 Problem-solving, critical thinking, and reflection can’t be crammed in the night before an exam; they’re a constant process of growth meant to be developed and prioritized in your college years.

-Related: Liberal Arts Change Lives
+Related: How a Liberal Arts Education Can Change Your Life

 Why colleges want students to finish in four years or graduate early